2016 Algerian Super Cup

 The 2016 Algerian Super Cup was the 10th edition of Algerian Super Cup, a football match contested by the winners of the 2015–16 Algerian Ligue Professionnelle 1 and 2015–16 Algerian Cup competitions.
-The match was played on November 1, 2016, at Mustapha Tchaker Stadium in Blida between 2015-16 Ligue 1 winners USM Alger and 2015–16 Algerian Cup winners MC Alger.
+The match was played on November 1, 2016, at Mustapha Tchaker Stadium in Blida.
+Ligue 1 winners USM Alger defeated Algerian Cup winners MC Alger with a score of 2-0.